-You can purchase more than one garden waste service if you wish at a cost of £30 per year if ordered by 31st December 2015 (£35 after this date), but you must have enough space on your property to store the additional bin(s).
+You can purchase more than one garden waste service if you wish at a cost of £35 (£33 online) per year, but you must have enough space on your property to store the additional bin(s).
 You can have up to a maximum of 10 garden waste bins per property.

 If you have subscribed to the garden waste service previously then we will not provide you with an additional garden waste wheelie bin unless the subscription changes.

 The council will provide, upon request, an Assisted Collection to households where there is a registered Blue Badge holder or they are unable to participate without assistance due to infirmity or disability.